 The International English Library is committed to working with a range of educational institutions in and around Düsseldorf to support learning of the English language.
 We have a dedicated Schools-Subcommittee that liaises with educational institutions, from kindergarten to tertiary level, and facilitates partnerships to provide a range of innovative programs and activities to promote positive language acquisition.
-Email schools@international-library.de if you belong to an educational institution that is interesting in finding out more.
+Email schools@international-library.de if you belong to an educational institution that is interested in finding out more.

 October 2020: The International English Library is excited to announce the signing of its first official cooperation agreement with a school better known for classical languages, Görres Gymnasium. read more...